The Best Rhinestone Glue For Elastic Fabrics

 Final Thoughts

-So, which one’s your winner?
-Because it’s not just about hold—time, ease of application, and even sneaky health risks matter too.
+Time, ease of application, and even sneaky health risks matter too.
 (Including the danger of burns 🔥 from the hotfix wand… which I totally forgot to mention in the video! 😅)

 After this experiment, I’m realizing I might need to ditch my control-freak, one-by-one rhinestone method 🫣 and try a mini iron with Hotfix next.

 What do you think?
-Drop your take below—I’m all ears!
+Drop your take below, I’m all ears!